-STYLDRIFT I IS A MECHANISED UNDERGROUND MINE LOCATED AROUND 5KM FROM BRPM'S NORTH SHAFT
+STYLDRIFT IS A MECHANISED UNDERGROUND MINE LOCATED AROUND 5KM FROM BRPM'S NORTH SHAFT

 The Styldrift site (which lies within the boundaries of the Styldrift and Frischgewaagd farms) was established in 2009 on one of the last known high grade blocks of shallow Merensky reef deposits.

-In the second half of 2015, the RBPlat Board made the strategic decision to defer the ramp-up at Styldrift I, due to the material reduction in platinum group metal prices at the time.
+In the second half of 2015, the RBPlat Board made the strategic decision to defer the ramp-up at Styldrift, due to the material reduction in platinum group metal prices at the time.

-Towards the latter half of 2016 the progress made at Styldrift I, as well as basket price improvements, allowed RBPlat to commit to the next phase of expansion, which will ramp up the mine to 150 000 tonnes a month (Phase I) by the end of 2018.
-Phase I provides for all the key underground and surface infrastructure required to meet a 230 000 tonnes a month production level (Phase II) and includes:
+Towards the latter half of 2016 the progress made at Styldrift, as well as basket price improvements, allowed RBPlat to commit to the next phase of expansion, which will ramp up the mine to 150ktpm (Phase I).
+This milestone was achieved in October 2018.
+Phase I provides for all the key underground and surface infrastructure required to meet a 230ktpm production level (Phase II) and includes:

 - an overland conveyor belt to the BRPM concentrator